Applicable Sectors: Petro-Chemical & Energy.

 – Section IX, Qualification Standard for Welding, Brazing and Fusion Procedures.

-2. Maintenance, rating, inspection, repair and alteration of in-service pressure equipment.
+2. Maintenance, rating, inspection, repair and alteration of in-service above ground storage tanks.

-4. Practical tests simulating the API 510 ICP exam.
+4. Practical tests simulating the API 653 ICP exam;

 Who should attend?

 The course is a five days training designed for plant personnel who are engaged in the design, inspection, maintenance and repair of process piping equipment.
 This course is particularly targeted for preparations of the API 936 certification examination.
 The structure entails the exam body of knowledge and the API936 publication effectivity sheet.
 Course Attendees are responsible for the documents listed as per the API ICP Effectivity Sheet.
 A general working knowledge of pressure equipment and their usual construction materials is a requirement to attend this course.

 ≡ Unit inspectors